How is Art Therapy used for addiction recovery?

 What is Art Therapy?

 You don’t need to be an experienced artist to benefit from art therapy.
 However, many who get involved discover hidden talents they never realized.
-The overall purpose of art therapy is to allow you to develop a habit that is both relaxing and enjoyable.
+The overall purpose of this therapy is to allow you to develop a habit that is both relaxing and enjoyable.

 The American Art Therapy Association (AATA) defines the practice as a mental health modality that has allowed people to develop themselves in the following manners: